 If you have not booked your travel arrangement with us and intend to travel on your own, Pelling is well connected with other destinations in the region such as Darjeeling, Gangtok, Kalimpong, and Siliguri.
 There is local transport including shared jeeps available from almost all the places.
 If you cannot manage a direct transfer to Pelling, try to get a taxi for Geyzing.
 From Geyzing to Pelling is about half an hour and vehicles are more frequent.
 Following is the list of distance from different places to Gangtok.
 Please do remember that travel time varies widely with road condition.
 Post monsoon rain often road condition is not very great and an average vehicle traveling 20 km an hour is not uncommon.
 The time given is approximate and may vary accordingly.

 From Gangtok– 115 km – 5 hours

 From New Jalpaiguri– 130 Kms – 5.5 hours

-From Darjeeling town – 109 kms – 4.5 Hours.
-There is an alternative short route through which the distance comes down to about 70 kms.
+From Darjeeling town – 109 km – 4.5 Hours.
+There is an alternative short route through which the distance comes down to about 70 km.
 But this route is quite steep and may not remain operational throughout the year.

-Package Tour - naturebeyond organises regular package tours to pelling.
-All our tours are customised according to guest preference.
+Package Tour - naturebeyond organizes regular package tours to Pelling.
+All our tours are customized according to guest preference.
 You can check our Leisure tours section for more ideas about package tour options in Pelling.